seL4/docs/projects/sel4-tutorials/debugging-guide.md

 The steps for debugging a user-space application on seL4 are identical to the ones we have just seen, except that we pass GDB a symbol table for user-space rather than the kernel.
-For example, using the same `sel4test` environment we start Qemu in the same way but start GDB with the `sel4test`
+For example, using the same `sel4test` environment we start QEMU in the same way but start GDB with the `sel4test`
 binary:

 ```bash
 ${CROSS_COMPILER_PREFIX}gdb projects/sel4test/apps/sel4test-driver/sel4test-driver
 ```

-After connecting to Qemu, we can instruct GDB to break on the user space `printf` function:
+After connecting to QEMU, we can instruct GDB to break on the user space `printf` function:

 ```gdb